-Number Action 3.14 Undertake a feasibility study to determine the best location for a Community Trail access point with adequate public parking and a potential mixed-use node at the southern end of the corridor, near the Georgetown line.
+Number Action Owners/Partners Timeline Priority Planning Elements 3.14 Undertake a feasibility study to determine the best location for a Community Trail access point with adequate public parking and a potential mixed-use node at the southern end of the corridor, near the Georgetown line.
 As part of the study, explore developing other access points along the Community Trail which incorporate public parking and amenities.
-3.15 Use the existing Complete Streets program to enhance bicycle and pedestrian access from smaller streets to the Community Trail.
-3.16 Continue to work with the Division of Fisheries and Wildlife and other owners of conservation lands open to the public for passive recreation to create and link access points.
-3.17 Add signage to new access points that is consistent with the overall branding/identity program developed in Goal 4.
-3.18 Acquire land, as necessary, to begin development of a Community Trail access node at the southern end of the corridor.
-3.19 Construct the new Community Trail access point with public parking and amenities.
+Board of Selectmen EDPCD Conservation Commission Recreation Committee GMLD 0-2 years () 1 3.15 Use the existing Complete Streets program to enhance bicycle and pedestrian access from smaller streets to the Community Trail.
+Board of Selectmen Highway Department 3-5 years M (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) 3.16 Continue to work with the Division of Fisheries and Wildlife and other owners of conservation lands open to the public for passive recreation to create and link access points.
+Board of Selectmen EDPCD Conservation Commission Recreation Committee 3-5 years M A 3.17 Add signage to new access points that is consistent with the overall branding/identity program developed in Goal 4.
+Board of Selectmen Highway Department 3-5 years M 1 3.18 Acquire land, as necessary, to begin development of a Community Trail access node at the southern end of the corridor.
+Board of Selectmen 3-5 years M (i) 3.19 Construct the new Community Trail access point with public parking and amenities.
 Partner with landowners, developers, businesses to design and develop synergistic uses at all potential Community Trail access points.
-3.20 Evaluate the need to relocate town facilities to the Route 97 corridor and develop a strategy for land acquisition based on evolving long-term capital planning priorities.
-Goal 4 Preserve and enhance existing smaller-scale neighborhoods and protect open space and natural resources.
+Board of Selectmen Highway Department EDPCD GMLD 5+ yrs M 9 (1) (1) (1) 3.20 Evaluate the need to relocate town facilities to the Route 97 corridor and develop a strategy for land acquisition based on evolving long-term capital planning priorities.
+Board of Selectmen GMLD 5+ yrs (sea) Goal 4 Preserve and enhance existing smaller-scale neighborhoods and protect open space and natural resources.
 Neighborhoods 4.1 Develop neighborhood plans to encourage residents to evaluate opportunities for small- scale housing, neighborhood retail/services (such as small stores, personal services, and professional offices), and recreation that are appropriate for each neighborhood.
 Include an evaluation of the Residential-1, Residential-2, and Residential-3 Districts to ensure that the requirements for each district are consistent with the goals of this plan.
 Create development standards for infill development with existing infrastructure that supports community needs at a neighborhood scale.
-Consider zoning strategies to add housing without changing the look of the Town: accessory dwelling units, condominium conversions for large homes, etc. 4.2 Implement the Housing Production Plan and the Affordable Housing Implementation Plan to support the needs of seniors, first-time home buyers, and others who require assistance with housing.
+Consider zoning strategies to add housing without changing the look of the Town: accessory dwelling units, condominium conversions for large homes, etc. Planning Board EDPCD GMLD 0-2 years M 4.2 Implement the Housing Production Plan and the Affordable Housing Implementation Plan to support the needs of seniors, first-time home buyers, and others who require assistance with housing.
+Board of Selectmen Planning Board EDPCD 0-2 years H